hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/01e-JSIntro.md

 In order to remember a value, programming languages share the concept of "variables".
 When you write programs, you will need to store values in the computer's memory.
 By saving these values in "variables", by giving them a "name" (we call it an identifier), you can reuse them later for display, for computations, etc.

-#### Create (declaring) a variable
+##### Create (declaring) a variable

-With JavaScript versions < 5 (prior to 2015), there was a single way to create (we say "declare") a variable: using the var keyword.
-But with the subsequent versions (called ES2015/ES2016 or JavaScript 6/7), we can also use the keyword let (this has some subtle differences, which we'll explain later in the course when we will talk about "functions").
+With JavaScript versions < 5 (prior to 2015), there was a single way to create (we say "declare") a variable: using the `var` keyword.
+But with the subsequent versions (called ES2015/ES2016 or JavaScript 6/7), we can also use the keyword `let` (this has some subtle differences, which we'll explain later in the course when we will talk about "functions").

 JavaScript is weakly typed.
-Each variable is declared with the keyword var or let.
+Each variable is declared with the keyword `var` or `let`.
 So you are not required to specify the type of variable you are creating. __After the keyword "var" and a space, just give the name of the variable.__

 Example: